-In public schools, no tuition/payment is required for all learners with special needs or disability.
+In public schools, no tuition/payment is required for all learners with special needs or disabilities.

 However, in a private school, tuition/payment is required.
-The amount of tuition fee varies from school to another.
+The amount of tuition fees varies from one school to another.

 Per RA 9442 Amending RA 7277 or known as Magna Carta for Persons with Disability, Section 6.7, the learner with PWD ID shall be entitled to a discount of 20%.

 The placement of the learner from a SPED center to a regular class shall depend on the severity and nature of his or her disability.
-The performance of the LWD in the class may also serve as basis for making decision of his or her placement.
+The performance of the LWD in the class may also serve as the basis for making decisions about his or her placement.

 Yes, but coordinate with the nearest SPED Center where there is an itinerant teacher or schools implementing the distance education program for children with disabilities.

 The entry age is 5 years old while his or her exit age in basic education is 24 years old.
-However, if the learner with disability is beyond the school age of a typically developing learner in basic education, he/she can be recommended for other option like the ALS program.
+However, if the learner with a disability is beyond the school-age of a typically developing learner in basic education, he/she can be recommended for other options like the ALS program.
 After which, he/she may take the A & E test or the PEPT.